AmirhosseinOlyaei/creative-painter-io/README.md

                 - Clear the existing images before making the API call
             	- On the blur event, call the image generate API
                 - Show the image in the browser
-                - Add a loading animation while waiting for the content to load
+                - Add a loading animation while content is loading